 This is all happening at 34 Oxley Street, the site of Kolotas’s first cafe.
 Until recently it was a holding space for equipment, ferment jars and life’s miscellany; that was until Fergus Woolveridge of Marvell Street Roasters (which has supplied Cavalier since day one) suggested it might be a good place to show off the best of their beans.

-Now it’s a one-day-a-week coffee bar serving Marvell Street roasts and killer toasties (although Kolotas says in the future it may open every day).
+Now it’s a three-day-a-week coffee bar serving Marvell Street roasts and killer toasties (although Kolotas says in the future it may open every day).
 You can taste multiple blends and single origins made from Marvell Street-supplied equipment and by Marvell Street trained baristas.
 The toasties were just an afterthought.
 “I was thinking, ‘Let’s just make it really easy and put some granolas in the [display] window, do some ham sandwiches, you know, some yoghurts and fruit cups.
 But I was thinking that isn't really me,” says Kolotas.
 “Let’s do some epic toasties.”

 On the first day Cavalier sold out in the first hour and a half, and the following weekend, the four-day Easter public holiday, it sold 500 toasties.
+It was originally open only on Sundays, but has expanded to trade on Saturdays and Mondays as well.

 Sara’s Bolognaise recipe is home-style, comforting and the toastie it comes in is packed with béchamel.
 The mac’n’cheese number has six types of cheese in dark-rye sourdough.
 The regular cheese toastie is equally impressive: it’s stacked with four layers of fancy-pants cheeses and a fermented Napolitana sauce.
 “Under sell, over deliver is the Cavalier way,” Kolotas says laughing.